castro-gzlz/mr-plotter/README.md

 ## Usage examples

 ### Example 1: The simplest case.
 Contextualizing a new planetary system
-In this example, we contextualize a newly discovered planet (TOI-244 b; [Castro-González et al. 2023](https://ui.adsabs.harvard.edu/abs/2023A%26A...675A..52C/abstract)) using data from the [NEA catalog](https://exoplanetarchive.ipac.caltech.edu/).
+In this example, we contextualize a newly discovered planet (TOI-244 b) using data from the [NEA catalog](https://exoplanetarchive.ipac.caltech.edu/).
 We also include several theoretical mass–radius models for **rocky planets**, **water worlds**, and **gas dwarfs** from [Zeng et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019PNAS..116.9723Z/abstract).

 ```bash
 python mr-plotter.py example1_toi244.ini
 ```

 We can also contextualize multiple planets within the same diagram.
-In the following example, a **faint appearance** is used to better highlight the planets HD 21520 b ([Nies et al. 2024](https://ui.adsabs.harvard.edu/abs/2024arXiv240609595N/abstract)), TOI-469 b & d ([Damasso et al. 2023](https://ui.adsabs.harvard.edu/abs/2023A%26A...679A..33D/abstract);
+In the following example, a **faint appearance** is used to better highlight the planets HD 21520 b, TOI-469 b & d, and LHS 1140 c.
-[Egger et al. 2024](https://ui.adsabs.harvard.edu/abs/2024arXiv240618653E/abstract)), and LHS 1140 c ([Lillo-Box et al. 2020](https://ui.adsabs.harvard.edu/abs/2020A%26A...642A.121L/abstract); [Cadieux et al. 2024](https://ui.adsabs.harvard.edu/abs/2024ApJ...960L...3C/abstract)).
 In this case, we use the [Exoplanet.eu](https://exoplanet.eu/home/) catalog and include planet names in the legend to avoid excessively overloading the figure.

 ```bash
 python mr-plotter.py example1_misc.ini